solana-labs/solana/docs/src/proposals/epoch-boundary-stake-reward.md

 Instead of computing and reward stake accounts at epoch boundary, we will decouple reward computation and reward credit for stake accounts.
 At the start of the new epoch, a background thread is forked to compute the rewards.
-At slot `N` after the epoch, the rewards will be credited to all stake accounts.
-We could call these `epoch_start..epoch_start+N` slots are `rewarding interval`.
+At slot `N` after the epoch, where `N` is the first slot on its fork greater than `K`, then the rewards will be credited to all stake accounts.
+We could call these `epoch_start..epoch_start+N` slots are `rewarding interval`. `K` is chosen to be sufficiently large so that the background computation should have completed and the result of the reward computation is available at the end of `rewarding interval`. `K` can be fixed such as 100 (roughly equivalent to 50 seconds), or chosen as a function of the number of stake accounts, `f(num_stake_accounts)`.
-`N` is chosen to be sufficiently large so that the background computation should have completed and the result of the reward computation is available at the end of `rewarding interval`. `N` can be fixed such as 100 (roughly equivalent to 50 seconds), or chosen as a function of the number of stake accounts, `f(num_stake_accounts)`.
 When reached slot `N`, the bank will fetch the reward computation results from the background thread, and credit the rewards to all the stake accounts.

 ### Challenges